pierreanri/pierreanri.github.io/README.md

 This website was built using React + Three.
 It displays and ASCII art containing my name (Pierre) and it has a wave animation too.

-It also has 3 links to my Linkedin, GitHub and my email.
+It also includes links to:
+- Linkedin
+- GitHub
+- Email

-## How to run:
+## How to run: :running:

 Requirements:
 - Node 18+ (LTS) or Node 20, npm (or yarn/pnpm), Git.